schmotzle/mozilla_fuzzers/Framboise.md

 * TestcaseListener searches json data within the recorded input and returns it via "get_data" call. "detected_fault" returns always True.
 * AsanListener searches for string "ERROR: AddressSanitizer" within the recorded input. "detected_fault" returns True if the string was found and False if not.
+* SyzyListener searches for string "SyzyASAN error:" within the recorded input. "detected_fault" returns True if the string was found and False if not.

 ### Monitor classes